 That year the Crimson Tide cruised to an SEC Championship and faced off with Heisman winner Kyler Murray and the Oklahoma Sooners in the College Football Semi-Finals.
 Up until that game, Patrick Surtain had not allowed a single touchdown or reception over 24 yards in 41 pass attempts thrown his way.

 After his freshman season, quarterbacks avoided throwing to their right side where Surtain lurked.
 In his 26 consecutive starts following the 2018 National Championship, Patrick was thrown at just 99 total times in 1,026 coverage snaps.
 But even when teams dared to throw in his direction, Surtain remained locked down in coverage.
-In 2019 and 2020 combined, the Alabama cornerback had 14 pass breakups and 3 interceptions and gave up a pedestrian 11.39 yards per reception.
+In 2019 and 2020 combined, the Alabama cornerback had 14 pass breakups with 3 interceptions and gave up a pedestrian 11.39 yards per reception.
 Quarterbacks’ passer ratings would plummet to a measly 66.94 when they chose to target Surtain in coverage.

 When asked about the 2020 SEC Defensive Player of the Year, Nick Saban credits Surtain’s work ethic and dedication,